The Tenerife Airport Disaster

 .

 Moments later, the Pan Am crew spotted the KLM's landing lights through the fog.
 When it became clear that the KLM was approaching at takeoff speed, Grubbs exclaimed, "Goddamn, that son-of-a-bitch is coming straight at us!" while the co-pilot Robert Bragg yelled, "Get off!
 Get off!
 Get off!".
 The Pan Am crew applied full power to the throttles and took a sharp left turn towards the grass in an attempt to avoid a collision.
-By the time the KLM pilots saw the Pan Am, they were already traveling too fast to stop.
-In desperation the pilots prematurely rotated the aircraft and attempted to clear the Pan Am by climbing away.
+By the time the KLM pilots saw the Pan Am, they were already travelling too fast to stop.
+In desperation, the pilots prematurely rotated the aircraft and attempted to clear the Pan Am by climbing away.

 .